taijiweb/domcom/doc/api-reference.md

   > `component.setChildren(startIndex:Index, newChildren:[Any])`

-  The ite in newChildren will be converted by `toComponent`.
+  The ite in newChildren will be converted by `toBlock`.

 * **setLength**